How to Acclimate Your Pet To Their New Home

 Moving ain’t fun

-Helping your pet claim his new digs
+Helping your pet claim their new digs

 Taking steps to alleviate your pet’s anxiety will help you relax, too.
 That’s doubly motivating, yes?
 So let’s get started.

 Most dogs are pretty adventurous, so your pooch may have few qualms about exploring their new home.
 Nonetheless, you can help them see this as a fun new experience.
 Cats, on the other hand, are usually not in favor of change.
 You’ll want to be even more aware of your cat's response to moving, and you have to be even more patient as they adjust.

 Experts recommend confining both cats and dogs initially after a move.
 Create a “safe place” for them, either a room you can close off or a crate if your dog is trained to use one.
 You can gradually introduce them to the rest of your abode.
 In fact, if you have a dog, keep them with you while you’re in the house, so they can look around under your watchful eye.
 Being with you is reassuring, too – they can see you haven’t abandoned them.

 While cats can use their litter box, your dog will need to go outside.
 Leash them up and take them out often, leading them directly to the place you want them to go.
 This will help relieve anxiety as well as relieve them physically.
 They are learning new spots that are "theirs."

 One thing humans do love about moving is that you get to acquire new things for your new home.
 Don’t extend this thinking to your pet.
 They need all the reassurance they can get, and a primary part of that is retaining “their” stuff.
 Their food and water bowls, bedding, and toys.
 Set up your pet’s feeding station in as similar a location as possible to the old one.
 And don’t change it.
 Put their bed(s) in similar positions relative to furniture.

 But note that both cats and dogs often like to scope out their own favorite snoozing spots, so watch for that and move your pet’s bed if a new location seems to make them happiest.